Soay123/SilverSatPersonalDevWork/README.md

 4. If trying to measure above 3.6v, then some other means would be needed to step down the voltage.

-- At first a voltage divider might seem like a good choice; however:
+- A voltage divider which uses resistors requires a very high impedance resistor which results in a very small current.

   1. Lets look at the circuit using resistors.
 R1 and R3 are parrellel to each other, so R1's impedance (the load) needs to be in the mega ohm range (either from a resistor or IC), but then you have almost no current. (and that will not work for specs above)